-The Elemental Clay Pots are set in a bed of Earthcore adhesive on the DM 54 Chimney Inner Liner.
-The base of the chimney top need not match the dimensions of the inner liner it is being installed on top of but should not impinge on the inside area of the flue liner except for the maximum 3/4 of an inch in the corners.
+The Elemental Clay Pots are set in a bed of Earthcore Adhesive on the DM 54 Chimney Inner Liner.
+The base of the chimney top does not need to match the dimensions of the inner liner it is being installed on top of but should not impinge on the inside area of the flue liner except for the maximum of 3/4" in the corners.
 The flue liner may extend up inside the chimney top, or the flue liner may be flush with the top surface of the chimney cap.
 Additional anchoring may be used to prevent damage from tornadoes, hurricanes, or earthquakes.
-A 1/4 - 1/2-inch diameter hole may be drilled in at least two opposite sides of the chimney top and a bar used to anchor the top into the grout or the chimney walls.
-(Figure 46)
+A 1/4" to 1/2" diameter hole may be drilled in at least two opposite sides of the chimney top and a bar used to anchor the top into the grout or the chimney walls (Figure 58).